Cystoscopy for Men and Women at New York Urology Specialists: All You Need to Know

 Cystoscopy is a minimally invasive procedure that is commonly performed by urologists for diagnosis and treatment of urinary and bladder problems.
-A cystoscope is a diagnostic device consisting of a long lens about 1/4 inch in diameter (the size of a slender pen) which is used to visualize the urethra and the urinary bladder.
+A cystoscope is a diagnostic device consisting of a long lens of about 1/4 inch in diameter (the size of a slender pen) which is used to visualize the urethra and the urinary bladder.

 At New York Urology Specialists we used video-cystoscopy which projects the image of the urethra and the bladder to a high definition monitor.
-This allows the urologist to better visualize the fine details of the urethra and the bladder while at the same time allowing the patient to see the inside of the urinary tract as visualized by urologist.
+This allows the urologist to better visualize the fine details of the urethra and the bladder while at the same time allowing the patient to see the inside of the urinary tract as visualized by a urologist.
 This has been shown to decrease the discomfort of cystoscopy to the patient.

 Cystoscopies are often performed in men and women with significant urinary symptoms that did not respond to initial treatment.

 Cystoscopy is also indicated when there are suspicious areas in the urethra and the bladder to suspect a urethral stricture.
-Men and women who have blood in urine need cystoscopy as part of full evaluation for hematuria.
+Men and women who have blood in urine need cystoscopy as part of a full evaluation for hematuria.